moveit/moveit2_tutorials/doc/realtime_servo/realtime_servo_tutorial.rst

 Realtime Arm Servoing
 =====================

+MoveIt Servo allows you to stream End Effector (EEF) velocity commands to your manipulator and have it execute them concurrently.
+This enables teleoperation via a wide range of input schemes, or for other autonomous software to control the robot - in visual servoing or closed loop position control for instance.

-This tutorial shows how to send real-time servo commands to a ROS-enabled robot.
+This tutorial shows how to use MoveIt Servo to send real-time servo commands to a ROS-enabled robot.
 Some nice features of the servo node are singularity handling and collision checking that prevents the operator from breaking the robot.

 .. raw:: html